rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Improved the pathfinding in the engine function when a multihex object is in the line of fire
 >Improved the functionality of display_stats script function to also update player's stats on the character screen
 >Improved the fix for incorrect positioning after exiting small/medium locations
 >Removed AutoSearchPath from ddraw.ini.
-Now the folder path for auto-loading custom files is the fixed <GameRoot>\mods\
+Now the directory for autoloading custom files is the fixed <GameRoot>\mods\
 >Added a fix to prevent critters from overlapping other object tiles when moving to the retargeted tile
 >Added a fix to prevent showing an empty perk selection window (crash when clicking on the empty perk list)
 >Added a fix for NPC stuck in an animation loop in combat when trying to move close to a multihex critter